denten-books/plain-text/main.md

 semantic units (text or musical notation).[^ln13-goodman] Painting, unlike music and language cannot be reduced to discrete semantic units, and would be more of an analog system under that definition.
-In this light, the language of cubist painting, which reconstructs shape into its discrete atomic components, can be viewed as an attempt to move paining from an analog to digital art form.
-The digital image, reduced to pixels of uniform shape and size, takes the logic of cubism to its ultimate conclusion.
+In this light, the language of cubist painting, which reconstructs shape into its modular atomic components, can be viewed as an attempt to move paining from an analog to a digital art form.
+The digital image, reduced to pixels of uniform shape and size, takes the logic of cubism to its conclusion.

 [^ln13-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
 Some notational systems like writing and the decimal system are,